-Nintou were developed from swords customarily used in neighboring countries that found their way to Eblana in ancient times, the culmination of the nation's own research.
+Nintou were developed independently by Eblana from swords customarily used in neighboring countries that found their way to the island in ancient times.

-Nintou are crafted with extreme precision - the people of Eblana are notorious sticklers for detail.
-According to recent analysis, they are more accurate than the swords of any other country.
+Nintou are crafted with extreme precision - the people of Eblana are notorious sticklers for detail and craftsmanship.
+According to recent analysis, nintou are more accurate than the swords of any other country.

-Due to the peculiarities of the weapon, however, only Ninja can use them.
+Due to the peculiarities of the weapons, however, only Ninja can use them.

-Chrysanthemums are painstakingly inscribed in gold dust on the sheath, lending it the feel of a high-grade weapon.
-Its offensive power, however, is unextraordinary; this is nothing more than a run-of-the-mill katana-type weapon.
+Chrysanthemums are painstakingly inscribed in gold dust on the lacquered sheath of this sword, lending it the appearance of a high-quality weapon.
+Its offensive power, however, is anything but extraordinary; this is nothing more than a run-of-the-mill katana-type sword.

 A flying weapon that deals damage when thrown at the enemy.
 Since it lodges itself deep in the enemy's body, it can be used only once, but it is highly effective.
-Since it is a flying weapon, it works well against flying creatures.
+As it is an aerial weapon, it works well against flying enemies.

 Makes Mincemeat of the Enemy in the Manner of Black Magic

-As with nintou, ninjutsu was developed from the lore and know-how of other, faraway countries that drifted to Eblana long ago - in this case, magic was developed and evolved into ninjutsu.
-Since ninjutsu is based on magic, it operates on the same principles - it can hone one's intelligence and cause energy to explode.
+As with nintou, ninjutsu was developed from the lore and know-how of faraway foreign lands that drifted to Eblana long ago - in this case, magic was developed and evolved into ninjutsu.
+Since ninjutsu draws its power from the same sources as magic, it operates on the same principles - it can hone one's intelligence and cause explosions of energy.

-If you want to try to envision what ninjutsu is actually like, you can just think of it as another type of magic, like white magic and black magic.
+If you want to aenvision what ninjutsu is actually like, you can just think of it as somewhat like another type of magic, akin to white magic and black magic.

 Now, let's take a look at each of the techniques of ninjutsu.

-Creates a sea of fire on one side of the battlefield which then ravages the enemy - but this mysterious art somehow leaves one's allies unscathed.
+Creates a sea of fire across the battlefield which then ravages the enemy - but this mysterious art somehow leaves one's allies unscathed.